embeddedartistry/templates/oss_docs/CONTRIBUTING.md

 > This project follows the [git flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model of product development.

 Talk about branches people should work on.
-Sspecifically, where is the starting point? `master`, `development`, etc.
+Specifically, where is the starting point? `master`, `development`, etc.

 > You should be using the master branch for the most stable release; please review [release notes](https://github.com/openopps/openopps-platform/releases) regularly.
 We do releases every week or two and send out notes.
 If you want to keep up with the latest changes, we work in the `dev` branch.
-If you are using dev, keep an eagle-eye on commits and/or join our daily standup.
+If you are using dev, keep an eagle-eye on commits and/or join our daily stand-up.

 ### Building the Project